BioDepot/SpatialProteomics/README.md

 All graphical workflows are implemented in the Bwb platform.
 To learn more about the Bwb platform, please refer to https://github.com/BioDepot/BioDepot-workflow-builder

 Biodepot training portal: https://biodepot.github.io/training/

+## Troubleshooting and tips

+- To stop and start your codespace to save resources, check out https://docs.github.com/en/codespaces/developing-in-a-codespace/stopping-and-starting-a-codespace
+- To learn more about free storage and compute time per month for GitHub users on Codespaces, please visit https://docs.github.com/en/billing/concepts/product-billing/github-codespaces
+- You can change the size of the Biodepot window by right clicking on the background to bring up the "Resize" menu.
+To learn more about the **Bwb desktop environment**, please visit https://biodepot.github.io/training/basic_training/desk_env/
+- Please note that the image annotation in the demo video is case sensitive.
+- If a certain widget in one of the workflow fails, check the widget's **console** to see the error menssage.
+If it is the download widget failing, see if one of the links is no longer available, or rerun the widget if the files are partially downloaded but abruptly stopped before completing.
+- Basic window manipulation help at https://github.com/BioDepot/BioDepot-workflow-builder?tab=readme-ov-file#basic-window-manipulations